hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 ## How to Use

 The purpose of the code review guide is to help bring transparency and consistency to how code is reviewed.

-It is not intended to be used as a checklist!

-Reviewers are expected to use this guide in combination with their experience and context.
+Reviewers are expected to use this guide in combination with their experience and context to surface issues.
+The code review guide is not intended to be used like a check list!

 - Different Developers have different experiences and levels (Level Setting)
 - Language and framework agnostic